wpwoodjr/plex-docker/README.md

 Once the server is up and running, go to its settings pages and finish configuring it.

 ### Remote Access settings page
-If the server is logged in, on this screen you will be able to manually enter the `port` (as configured in `conf`) for remote access (if not enabled already).
+If the server is logged in, on this screen you will be able to manually enter the `port` (as configured in `conf`) for remote access.
 You may also need to configure your router to pass that port through.

 ### Networks settings page
 #### LAN Networks